Resident Evil: Commercial performance

+The 2023 Resident Evil 4 remake sold more than three million copies in its first two days of release.
+It sold four million copies in its first two weeks, making it one of the fastest-selling Resident Evil games.
+In Japan, it was the best-selling retail game in its first week, selling 89,662 copies on PlayStation 5 and 85,371 on PlayStation 4.

-The Resident Evil film adaptations also went on to become the highest-grossing film series based on video games by 2012.
+The Resident Evil film series was the highest-grossing film series based on video games by 2012.
 By 2011, the films had grossed over $600 million at the box office, bringing the franchise's estimated revenue to at least more than $1.9 billion in combined video game sales and box office gross up until then.
 As of 2020, the films have grossed more than $1.3 billion in box office and home video sales.
 The success of the video games and films have made Resident Evil the highest-grossing franchise in the horror and zombie genres.